deauthenticate/Discord-SMM/README.md

 3. Add auths in offline.txt or online.txt depending on the type.<br>
 4. Configure bot's client id, client secret, webhook and your server url followed by /callback in config.json<br>
 5. Run python main.py<br>
-6. Run python webhook.py for sellix integration if required, add its url in dynamic section of sellix.
+6. Run python webhook.py for sellix integration if required, and add its url in the dynamic section of sellix.